 Are there differences between the degree streams?

 In the first year and second years there are no differences between the Chemistry (BSc or MChem) and Chemistry with Medicinal Chemistry (BSc or MChem) degree streams.
 Third year introduces optional modules alongside core modules, more details can be found on Moodle.
 Some students may opt for a placement year during their third year.
 Alternatively students can have a sandwich year in industry between their second and third years.

 The simple answer is yes, you will need to talk to your personal tutor and fill out a “Course Transfer Request Form” online.
 But for the first two years the two streams are exactly the same, so you don't have to decide until the end of year 2.

 CATS AND ASSESSMENT

-• You are assessed in every non-intro lab with across five areas on a four point scale, you will have a viva with an academic and from the 2 larger lab reports at the end of term 1 and the start of term 2 (see “What do I do after labs?”)
+• You are assessed in every non-intro lab across five areas on a five point scale.
+You must complete two lab reports at the end of term 1 and the start of term 2 (see “What do I do after labs?”).

 • You are assessed at the end of the year with an exam in all of the core modules (Introduction to Organic Chemistry, Introduction to Inorganic Chemistry and Introduction to Physical Chemistry).

 • You will also complete some assessed work for the three taught modules